mechanicusH/vs-code-extension.pythonfiletemplates/README.md

 # Python File Templates

-This extensions provides an easy way to create Python Files based on templates by expanding the context menu of the VS Code File Explorer.
+This extension provides an easy way to create Python files based on templates by expanding the context menu of the VS Code File Explorer.

 In the current version all templates are fixed.
 Future versions will support custom templates.

 ## Features

-Just right-click in the File Explorer and choose the template you want to create.
+Just right-click in the File Explorer and select a template to create a file.
 You will be prompted to input the name of the object.

-Class names get converted to snake-case as the file name, so "SomeClass" will be safed as "some_class.py".
+The file name for a class is converted to snake case automatically, so "SomeClass" will be saved as "some_class.py".

 Currently supported:
 * Modules